 4 Mar 2001

-Having finally decided I would try out some Agatha Christie crime fiction, and having very much enjoyed 'Hercule Poirot's Christmas', I thought I would read a few more.
+I finally decided I would try out some Agatha Christie crime fiction.
+Having very much enjoyed 'Hercule Poirot's Christmas', I thought I would read a few more.

-The second one that looked appealing had the title of 'Murder at the Vicarage'.
-It wasn't really my choice of title, but crime fiction is generally about solving murders, so I gave it a go.
+The second one that looked appealing on our shelves had the title of 'Murder at the vicarage'.
+Not that it was really my choice of a good-sounding title.
+But this kind of crime fiction is generally about solving murders, so I gave it a go.

 The story is about the pompous Colonel Potheroe.
 He is murdered early in the book in the Vicar's study.
 There are no unpleasant details, thankfully, and we never really get to know the victim in the first place.